-An Environmental Risk Assessment (ERA) has been completed in accordance with CSA N288.6-12.
+In 2023 the Environmental Risk Assessment (ERA) was updated as part of the routine five-year update in accordance with CSA N288.6-22.
 The ERA concluded that emissions from the facility were very low and no adverse effects to human health are expected.